arielf/cuts/README.md

 0
 ```
 As you can see, `cuts` uses zero-based indexing
 (index 0 means 1st column) by default.

 Accordingly, the examples below use 0-based indexing.

 If you prefer 1-based indexing, like `cut`, you may easily
-change the default either from the command line (`-0` option),
+change the default, either via the command line (`-0` option),
 or more permanently, via a small config file `~/.cuts.pl`,
 which is read early during runtime (details below).